joelondev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. the script that removes all letters c and C from input.
 21. the script reverses its input
 22. the script that displays all users and their home directories, sorted by users

+23. finds all empty files and directories in current directory and sub-directories